Xs1sTz/Xs1sTz/README.md

 I enjoy programming puzzles and CTFs

 ## Profile Overview
 Most of my uploads will be small programs centered around cybersecurity.
-Expect frequent mini-programs and, occasionally, larger projects that require more time to develop.
+Most frequently mini-programs and, occasionally, larger projects that require more time to develop. and from time to time games

 #### Note: My intentions are educational and personal fun.
 I create these programs for learning purposes and to help others with the same goal.
 ### *I do not condone or support any form of unethical hacking.*